Osteoarthritis of the knee

 Can exercise help with knee osteoarthritis?

-Are knee supports good for osteoarthritis?
+Are knee braces good for osteoarthritis?

 Can osteoarthritis go away on its own?

-What type of training is best?
+What type of exercise is best?

 Is posture support good for knee osteoarthritis?

-When should I seek medical attention?
+When should I seek medical care?